The Ab Revolution™

 Practical test

-To Renew as Entry Level Ab Revolution™ Instructor:
+Entry Level Ab Revolution™ Instructor:

-- Teach one year, either stand-alone Ab Revolution™ classes or incorporated into other exercise classes.
+• Teach one year, either stand-alone Ab Revolution™ classes or incorporated into other exercise classes.

-- Identify Ab Revolution by Dr. Jolie Bookspan by name to your classes.
+• Identify Ab Revolution by Dr. Jolie Bookspan by name to your classes.

-- Copy of current CPR certification
+• Copy of current CPR certification

-For "Lieutenant Level" instructor, all the above plus
+For Full Instructor, all the above plus

-For Master Instructor, all the above plus personal interview.
+• All the above plus personal interview.

 AB REVOLUTION™ CODE OF ETHICS